Praneeth-hegde/naiveBayesianClassifier/README.md

 2. Install the required dependencies (if any).

 3. Prepare your training dataset in .CSV format.
+For example, you can use 'tennisdata.csv' included in the repository.

 4. Edit the `main.py` file to specify the file path of your training dataset.